evdubs/Harmonia/README.md

 Harmonia is a simple swap offer bot.
 It will attempt to offer swaps using the following logic:

 1. If a flash return rate is bid, hit that bid
-2. If a flash return rate is the best offer (lowest percentage), join the other offers
+2. If a flash return rate is the best 10 minute old (or older) offer (lowest percentage), join the other offers
-3. If a fixed rate is the best offer, join the best fixed rate that is higher than the best fixed bid
+3. If a fixed rate is the best offer, join the best fixed rate that is higher than the best fixed bid and is at least 10 minutes old

+Harmonia recently instituted the requirement to only pay attention to offers that are at least 10 minutes old.
+This is a hacky way to not automatically join offers that are outlandishly far away from the core of the competitive offers.
+A better mechanism would likely incorporate a moving average of recent swap matches, but there is not currently a way to receive this stream from XChange.

 ## License
 Public domain